New York Times cuts negative reference to Facebook's Sheryl Sandberg from story

 Law & Crime, however, reported that another reporter on the story, Nicole Perloth, confirmed that the change came after Facebook’s public relations team contacted The Times.
 She later clarified that The Times “regularly” does this.

-The New York Times did not immediately respond to Fox News’ request for a comment.
+The New York Times responded to the Law & Crime story with a Twitter post.

+"Law & Crime published a story that is false," the Times wrote. "@nytimes did not change anything based on an outside request.
+In fact, more detail on disagreements among senior FB execs was added to our initial and follow up stories."